 I cannot stress enough (pardon the pun) the negative impact that chronic stress has on your health.
 In fact, stress contributes to the development and/or worsens all disease, from increasing susceptibility to the common cold to being a major contributor to stimulating the immune system in autoimmune disease.
 Stress is a bigger predictor of cardiovascular disease than any other factor.

-Chronic stress is known to affect health in a variety of ways, including causing the development of metabolic syndrome (the nasty combination of obesity, insulin resistance, and high blood pressure), dysregulation of the hypothalamic-pituitary-adrenal axis along with sympathetic nervous system activation, sleep disturbances, systemic inflammation, impaired immunity functions, blood coagulation and fibrinolysis, and poor health behaviors (chronic stress causes increased appetite, cravings for energy-dense foods, and uninhibited eating behaviors).
-Whether you have adopted the Paleo diet to lose a few pounds, increase performance at the gym, or manage a chronic health problem, stress management is critical for your success.
+Chronic stress is known to affect health in a variety of ways, including causing the development of metabolic syndrome (the nasty combination of obesity, insulin resistance, and high blood pressure), dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis along with sympathetic nervous system activation, sleep disturbances, systemic inflammation, impaired immunity functions, blood coagulation and fibrinolysis, and poor health behaviors (chronic stress causes increased appetite, cravings for energy-dense foods, and uninhibited eating behaviors).
+Whether you’re looking to lose a few pounds, increase performance at the gym, or manage a chronic health problem, stress management is critical for your success.

 What Is Stress?